Kilhwch/KoreaOutput/README.md

 Korean keyboard practice
 韓国語キーボード訓練

-☆ What? ☆
+What?

 A simple flash card program that allows the user to practice Korean keyboard.
 Please google "spaced repetition" if you are not familiar with flash cards.
-※ The program has no built-in vocabulary or sentences.
+Note that the program has no built-in vocabulary or sentences, but aims to make importing big datasets easy.

-☆ Building flash cards ☆
+Building flash cards

-Flash card format: 「question:answer:date」
+Flash card format: question:answer:date (date being the time when the learning material should be shown to the learner.
+Date is set 0 or null if left unspecified).

+Supported file formats

-Flash card file format: 「.txt」
+「.txt」
-※ Date specifies the day when the card will be showed again ※ Date should be set 0 for new words

-☆ Example ☆
+Example
-For example:

-// This is a text file //
+// This is a .txt file //

-학겨 : school : 0 (without spaces)
+학겨 : school : 0

 // text file ends here //

-↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓

 Still under development...
 開発中・・・